byronrthomas/shocknet/README.md

 Based on the method you choose to run with, the dependencies vary:
  - You always need an empty instance of Tigergraph cloud
  - If running the recommended way, you will need docker
- - If running as a developer, you will need python 3.7, and to run the front-end with freshly built assets, you will need to have node.js 16
+ - If running as a developer, you will need python 3.7 or higher, and to run the front-end with freshly built assets, you will need to have node.js 16

 The installation instructions below describe how to install the code dependencies once you have the above.

 ## Installation

-Assuming you have an empty Tigergraph cloud instance, then you can proceed as follows
+You will need the basic tools described in the dependencies section, and an empty Tigergraph cloud instance.
+Then follow instructions based on which kind of installation you would like - it is highly recommended you use the docker or python methods only, this saves installing a lot of tools that are only necessary for those who want to change the code.

+**IMPORTANT** Ensure Tigergraph is running before you run any shocknet commands or it may hang indefinitely waiting for a connection.

 ### Installing & running using docker - recommended